350 LESSON 19 08 2011 PaΓ±ha Sutta Questions FREE ONLINE eNΔlandΔ

 Awadh Pal Singh Yadav Minister of State for Animal

-Husbandry and Dairy Development resigns voluntarily having
+Husbandry and Dairy Development resigns voluntarily having come to know

 that Hon’ble Lokayukta had mentioned some adverse facts against him in a report